Colin Robertson (diplomat)

-Colin Robertson (born November 27, 1954) is a Canadian former diplomat and a commentator on international affairs specializing in Canada-United States relations.
+Donald Colin Robertson (born November 27, 1954) is a Canadian former diplomat and a commentator on international affairs specializing in Canada-United States relations.

 Education

 Robertson was born in 1954 in Winnipeg, Manitoba.
 He received a Bachelor of Arts with Honors (First Class) from the University of Manitoba and then went on to complete his Masters in International Affairs at the Norman Paterson School of International Affairs (NPSIA) at Carleton University in Ottawa, Canada.

 Foreign Service

 Robertson had a career in the Canadian foreign service spanning from 1977 to 2010.
 Over that time he served at Canada's Permanent Mission to the United Nations, as Vice Consul in the Canadian Consulate in New York City and as Counsellor and Consul in the Canadian Commission (now Consulate General) in Hong Kong.

 He served as Consul General in Los Angeles from 2000-2004 where he was responsible for the American Southwest was appointed as the first head of the Advocacy Secretary and Minister at the Canadian Embassy in Washington.
 Mr Robertson worked in the Trade Negotiations Office during the Canada-US Free Trade Agreement negotiations and later was a member of the NAFTA Implementation Team.
 Mr. Robertson also held executive positions at Citizenship and Immigration, the Treasury Board Secretariat and with Petro-Canada International Assistance Corporation.

 In his final assignment, Robertson directed a project at Carleton University's Centre for Trade Policy and Law with the support of the federal and provincial governments as well as the private sector on Canada-US Engagement.